joesghub/agentic-logistics-incident-response/README.md

 # agentic-logistics-incident-response
-An automated supply chain incident processing system for PepsiCo that analyzes financial impacts of truck breakdowns, makes optimal routing decisions, and coordinates external execution through ServiceNow AI agents and workflow orchestration.
+As a ServiceNow AI Systems Developer at PepsiCo, I built an automated supply chain incident processing system that enables the operations team to rapidly analyze financial impacts of truck breakdowns, select optimal rerouting options, and coordinate external execution with logistics providers and retail clients.
+By combining ServiceNow AI Agents, n8n workflow automation, and MCP-enabled communications, the system forms a closed-loop orchestration layer that reduces manual intervention, ensures contractual compliance, and maintains timely, cost-effective delivery operations.

 ## System Overview